A Matter of Choice?

 FREE Initial Consultations

-We offer all prospective clients a FREE initial assessment to chat about your ability to make a ‘choice’ in realtion to your specfic problem.
+We offer all prospective clients a FREE initial assessment to chat about your ability to make a ‘choice’ in relation to your speicfic problem.

 During this 50 minute consultation we will discuss the various options that are available to you and make a considered recommendation based on your individual personal circumstances.
 At TranceForm we believe that therapy & counselling should be a collaboration between therapist and client so it’s very important to be able to meet PRIOR to agreeing any kind of help.
 Our policy is to help people make a fully balanced & considered decision about undertaking work with us, including both the financial and personal implications.